threefoldfoundation/tfchain/doc/atomicswaps/defaultbtcatomicswap.md

 TimeLock: 1527747605 (2018-05-31 08:20:05 +0200 CEST)
 TimeLock reached in: 23h48m8.199200656s
 Publish atomic swap redeem transaction?
 [Y/N] Y

-Published atomic swap redeem transaction!
+published atomic swap redeem transaction transaction ID: 1d4428d7651710c9630a3c150277fd24c504f8a30e0a9d338f04e819aeed48db
-Transaction ID: 1d4428d7651710c9630a3c150277fd24c504f8a30e0a9d338f04e819aeed48db
->   NOTE that this does NOT mean for 100% you'll have the money!
+ >   Note that this does not mean for 100% you'll have the money.
  > Due to potential forks, double spending, and any other possible issues your
  > redeem might be declined by the network.
 Please check the network
  > (e.g. using a public explorer node or your own full node) to ensure
  > your payment went through.
 If not, try to audit the contract (again).
 ```

 ### redeem bitcoins